kroka-shanti/testrail-reporter/README.md

 #NOTE!
-For use this reporter you need use moonkaker framework for your tests.
+For use this reporter you need use moonraker framework for your tests.
 Based on spec reporter.